At the Burnaby campus, you`ll find a campus team with one goal in mind: your success!

 Vancouver Career College, Burnaby Campus

 Less than half an hour from Vancouver's bustling downtown core, Burnaby is a picturesque alternative to big city living, while remaining conveniently located within easy reach of Vancouver's urban amenities.
-The city of Burnaby is easily navigated by Metro Vancouver's SkyTrain network, a wide-reaching network of buses and is also very cyclist-friendly.
+The city of Burnaby is easily navigated by Metro Vancouver's SkyTrain network and a wide-reaching network of buses, and the city is also very cyclist-friendly.

 Burnaby provides plenty of entertainment for lovers of art and culture.
 The Burnaby Art Gallery is home to works from local and nationally recognized artists and the Deer Lake Gallery features a variety of works from artists in the Metro Vancouver area.
 For a more historical day out, try Burnaby Village Museum, which gives visitors a peek at life in Burnaby in the 1920s.
 The National Nikkei Museum and Heritage Centre is a great place to take in Japanese-Canadian history or check out the Simon Fraser University Museum of Archeology and Ethnology where you can learn more about Canada's First Nations people.